Are you concerned about your child’s lying about their addiction?

 Lying seems to be an integral part of addiction.
 When you think about it, it makes sense.
 Or does it?

 According to Tom Horvath, Ph.D. and president of Practical Recovery, “I don’t think substance users have a monopoly on lying.
 Anyone who has done something another person disapproves of may misrepresent reality when asked about it.
 Don’t all of us at times spin/bend/misrepresent reality to others for various reasons?”

 “The perspective of the questioner has a major impact on substance users.
-If you are seeking to ‘catch’ someone, you are much more likely to hear a story based on not getting caught.”
+If you seek to ‘catch’ someone, you will likely hear a story based on not getting caught.”

-Everyone at some point has had to avoid the truth or wiggle out of a situation if we thought there were going to be negative consequences.
+Everyone, at some point, has had to avoid the truth or wiggle out of a situation if they thought there would be negative consequences.